In This Article You Will Read About

 Rottweilers born and registered by the ADRK in Germany are the ‘cream of the crop’, and are the only TRUE ‘German Rottweilers’, but this is often where the confusion begins.

-In order to be considered German, a German Rottweiler has to be born in Germany, or have parents who are German born with ADRK (Allgemeiner Deutscher Rottweiler Klub) registration papers.
+So, what is a German Rottweiler?
+In order to be considered German, a German Rottweiler has to be born in Germany, or have parents who are German-born with ADRK (Allgemeiner Deutscher Rottweiler Klub) registration papers.

-The quality of the dogs in your puppy’s pedigree directly affect the quality of your pup, both in terms of looks (‘conformation’), temperament and health.
+The quality of the dogs in your puppy’s pedigree directly affects the quality of your pup, both in terms of looks (‘conformation’), temperament, and health.
 THIS is where the superior quality of German Rottweilers is found.

 It’s also where some of the confusion over German v American Rottweilers is often found.
 Let’s put it this way…..